 That’s when you step in with your super powers and make things all better so that the project can move forward.

 - Useful and simple ideas for PMs to motivate their team

 - Pulling Together: 5 Ways to Get the Job Done Despite Internal Conflict

 3. Political Savvy

 Being political is not a bad thing.
 It means saying and doing things in a way to get what you want from everyone around you.
 From your team, vendors and stakeholders, and bosses boss, you should know how to manage all of your professional relationships.

 You need to know what matters to your stakeholders so you can deliver the right information when needed.
 It’s important to understand their expectations and how to manage the ( ie. underpromise and over deliver) and how to communicate with them in the most effective way possible.

-As a project manager, the majority of your time is not spent planning or analysing.
+As a project manager, the majority of your time is not spent planning or analyzing.
 It’s spent managing your team.
 If your team doesn’t see you as a leader, they won’t take you seriously.
 If they don’t take you seriously, you can bet they won’t take your project very seriously either.